cronokirby/new-blog/content/posts/Interfaces-to-Traits.md

    }
 }
 ```
-(We make a *class* with a *static* method because *Java* doesn't like free functions).
+(We make a class with a *static* method because Java doesn't like free functions).

-One key thing to notice here is that each *class* has to explicitly
+One key thing to notice here is that each class has to explicitly
-declare that it implements a given *interface*.
+declare that it implements a given interface.
 There's no way to make
-an old *class* implement a new *interface*.
+an old class implement a new interface.

-*Java* has many other ways of implementing *polymorphism* through
+Java has many other ways of implementing polymorphism through
-inheritence, from *subclassing* to *abstract classes* to *interfaces*.
+inheritence, from subclassing to abstract classes to interfaces.
 All of these have the common characteristic of a function accepting a given
 type, and not knowing whether or not that argument is of that type exactly,
 or a given subtype.
-When accepting an *interface*, a function can only use
+When accepting an interface, a function can only use
-the methods that *interface* provides, and is oblivious to the other details the
+the methods that interface provides, and is oblivious to the other details the
-various *classes* implementing that *interface* provide.
+various classes implementing that interface provide.

 # Middle Ground: Go
-The main different between *Go* and *Java* is that in *Go*, implementing
+The main difference between *Go* and Java is that in Go, implementing
-an *interface* is implicit, whereas in *Java*, this is explicit.
+an interface is implicit, whereas in Java, this is explicit.

-Continuing with our geometry examples, in *Go* we might have code
+Continuing with our geometry examples, in Go we might have code
 that looks like this:
 ```go
 package main